cpp-que-son-arrays

 std::reverse(numbers, numbers + 5); // Reverses the array

-Arrays can have more than one dimension, allowing for the storage of data in more complex structures like matrices.
+Arrays can have more than one dimension, allowing data to be stored in more complex structures like matrices.

 int matrix[2][3] = {